jimbrend/jimbrend/README.md

-Was among first 6,000 to program a quantum computer for IBM (I just applied with a community-college e-mail and requested access to the Q experience etc.)
+Was among first 6,000 to program a quantum computer for IBM (I just applied with a community-college e-mail and requested access to the Q experience etc. I think at the time someone got a text adventure working, and battleship)

 Aced Computer Architecture